 - What Are The Benefits For Landlords Of Prorating Rent?

 - How Do You Prorate Rent?

 - How Do You Collect Prorated Rent?

 Prorated rent is when you divide the total monthly cost of rent out to a per day cost.
-This cost is then charged to a tenant for the number of days that they are occupying the property rather than them paying for the entire month.
+This cost is then charged to a tenant for the number of days they are occupying the property rather than them paying for the entire month.

-Basically, the tenant pays a portion of the rent for staying on the property for a period shorter than the full 30 days.
+Basically, the tenant pays a portion of the month’s rent for staying on the property for a period shorter than the full 30 days.

 There are a number of reasons why you might want to employ prorating rent as a landlord.

 First, you want to find good tenants, and good tenants will appreciate your flexibility and honesty if you prorate their first few days of rent rather than trying to charge them a full month.
 By offering to prorate rent, you’re showing that you are a fair landlord.

 Another reason to prorate rent is to keep all of your rent due dates at the same time.
 If rent is always due on the 1st, prorating rent from the move-in date until the 1st is the easiest way to keep those due dates in line.

 Finally, prorating rent ensures that you make a profit for every day that your tenant is living on the property.
 Some landlords will allow a tenant to stay an extra day or two past their contract without any charge, but being familiar with prorating will allow you to charge them just for those days.